palak-b19/Row-Reduced-Echelon-Form-Convertor/README.md

 # RREF Matrix and System Solver

 This repository contains Python code for performing Row Reduction to Echelon Form (RREF) on a given matrix and solving the associated system of linear equations.
 The code uses the Gaussian elimination method to convert the input matrix to its reduced row-echelon form and then extracts information about the variables and constants to represent the system of linear equations.
+This project involves understanding of `Linear Algebra` and `Python implementation`

 ## Table of Contents